Homeschooling in Elementary, Middle School and High School

 Math and Critical Thinking Homeschool Resources

-Spectrum Math Workbooks – We have used the entire series as a source of math practice problems.
-Best $10 we spend each year!
+Spectrum Math Workbooks — We have used the entire series as a source of math practice problems.
+We used these from 1st through 6th grade.
+Then we used the 7th/8th grade book as quick review before my kids did standardized testing each spring (to fulfill the homeschool requirements of our state).
+Best $10 we spend each year! 🙂

 Mathematical Circle Diaries, Year 1: Complete Curriculum – I can’t rave about this book enough.
 My kids love, love, love these math puzzles and challenges!!